INSAS rifle: History

+Replacement

+The INSAS assault rifles are being replaced in the Army with the AK-203 assault rifles and the SIG 716i battle rifles.
+The LMG variant is being replaced with the IWI Negev.

+However, these rifles will remain in service with the police and other paramilitary forces and are being used as a replacement for the decades old bolt action Ishapore 2A1 rifles.

 Design

 The INSAS is primarily based on the AKM but incorporates features from other rifles.
 It has a chrome-plated bore.
 The barrel has a six-groove rifling.
 The basic gas operated long stroke piston and the rotating bolt are similar to the AKM/AK-47.

 It has a manual gas regulator, similar to that of FN FAL, and a gas cutoff for launching grenades.
 The charging handle is on the left instead of on the bolt carrier, similar in operation to the HK33.
 The fire selector is placed on the left side of the receiver above the pistol grip, it can be set to semi–auto, three round burst and full auto.
 To set it to safe, the selector has to be rotated all the way up, which will block the sear and prevent the rifle from firing.
 It has three modes of fire – semi-automatic, three-round burst and full automatic modes.

 The cyclic rate averages at 650 rpm.
-It has transparent magazine much like that of Steyr AUG and is made of polymer.
 The rear sight lies on one end of the breech cover and is calibrated to 400 meters.

 The furniture is either made of wood or polymer.
 The polymer butt and forend assemblies differ from the AKM and are more similar to that of IMI Galil.
 Some variants have a folding butt.
 A bayonet can also be attached to it.